solidarychain/solidarychain-development-monorepo/NOTES.md

 > UPDATE: some times it is related to some error in chaincode, like errors in typescript, or imports, and it can't build the chaincode, and install, initiate it, this is the root cause of the problem, and we don't see it on upgrade and try to invoke something without a valid instantiated chaincode, always check off message `Instantiated Chaincode at org1` when upgrade

-> UPDATE: after one hours, find that the new transaction model **with above code block** gives the error, it build ok, but iot simply don't work, comment lines and start to work again, the problem is the line `@Validate(yup.InferType<typeof entitySchema>())`
+> UPDATE: after one hours, find that the new transaction model **with below code block** gives the error, it build ok, but it simply don't work, comment lines and start to work again, the problem is the line `@Validate(yup.InferType<typeof entitySchema>())`

 ```typescript
 @Required()